bids-standard/bids-specification/DECISION-MAKING.md

 1. Any Contributor can Review a PR and Request changes.
 If a Contributor Request changes they need to provide an explanation what changes should be added and justification of their importance.
-Reviews requesting changes can also we used to request more time to review a PR.
+Reviews requesting changes can also be used to request more time to review a PR.
 1. A Contributor that Requested changes can Dismiss their own review or Approve changes added by the Contributor who opened the PR.
 1. If the author of a PR and Contributor who provided Review that Requests